Squalane: Spotlight On The Best Face Oils

 - softening and improved texture

-- improved moisturization but also hydration because it will help prevent water loss
+- moisturization but also hydration because it prevents water loss

 Can It Replace Moisturizer?